echogarden-project/echogarden/docs/Tasklist.md

 * When using Whisper for language detection of speech, apply it to the entire audio, not just the first 30 seconds

 ### Text Language detection
-* Deploy and add the new language detection model
+* Deploy and add the new n-gram based text language detection model

 ### Segmentation
 * Split long words